byterubpay/byterub-site/_posts/2018-11-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-19.md

 **\<sarang>** for one reason or another
 **\<suraeNoether>** OH there is one FFS i would like to direct everyone's attention to
 **\<sarang>** ?
-**\<suraeNoether>** TheCharlatan is proposing development of reproducible builds here: https://forum.getmonero.org/6/ideas/91098/funding-for-development-of-reproducible-builds
+**\<suraeNoether>** TheCharlatan is proposing development of reproducible builds here: https://forum.getbyterub.org/6/ideas/91098/funding-for-development-of-reproducible-builds
 **\<sarang>** outreach?
-**\<suraeNoether>** I strongly support this FFS project, and I think it would be a nice security gain for Monero
+**\<suraeNoether>** I strongly support this FFS project, and I think it would be a nice security gain for ByteRub
 **\<sarang>** These have been desired for a while
 **\<sarang>** So the whole request is for 6 XMR?
-**\<suraeNoether>** yep, and i don't think it's out of line with endogenic's recent efforts to encourage reworking/refactoring Monero (i'm almost certainly mischaracterizing Endo's goals)
+**\<suraeNoether>** yep, and i don't think it's out of line with endogenic's recent efforts to encourage reworking/refactoring ByteRub (i'm almost certainly mischaracterizing Endo's goals)
 **\<suraeNoether>** it appears he's only asking us to pay for his VPS
 **\<sarang>** I don't know the details of repro build complexity, but that seems like a great deal
 **\<sarang>** unless we can get VPS support for free, as some others had indicated